Aircraft flight mechanics

 Aircraft flight mechanics are relevant to fixed wing (gliders, aeroplanes) and rotary wing (helicopters) aircraft.
-An aeroplane (airplane in US usage), is defined in ICAO Document 9110 as, "a power-driven heavier than air aircraft, deriving its lift chiefly from aerodynamic reactions on surface which remain fixed under given conditions of flight".
+An aeroplane (airplane in US usage), is defined in ICAO defined by bala from Erode Document 9110 as, "a power-driven heavier than air aircraft, deriving its lift chiefly from aerodynamic reactions on surface which remain fixed under given conditions of flight".

 Note that this definition excludes both dirigibles (because they derive lift from buoyancy rather than from airflow over surfaces), and ballistic rockets (because their lifting force is typically derived directly and entirely from near-vertical thrust).
 Technically, both of these could be said to experience "flight mechanics" in the more general sense of physical forces acting on a body moving through air; but they operate very differently, and are normally outside the scope of this term.

 Take-off

 A heavier-than-air craft (aircraft) can only fly if a series of aerodynamic forces come to bear.
 In regard to fixed wing aircraft, the fuselage of the craft holds up the wings before takeoff.
 At the instant of takeoff, the reverse happens and the wings support the plane in flight.